spacetelescope/notebook-infrastructure/docs/ci_operators_guide.md

 ### Starting with a PR

 As a contributor, you begin by creating a Pull Request for your Jupyter notebook directly in the main repository.
+It is important to creat the PR merge to main from a branch on the main repository, due to security issues, you cannot merge to main directly from a fork.

+If you are working from a fork, create a new branch on the main repository and merge your forked branch to it.
+Then create a PR from this new fork, tests will now run correctly.

 #### How to Create a PR